 A number of wells are available to supplement the supplies to the White River, White River North and Fall Creek treatment plants.

-Citizens Water has four groundwater stations that serve smaller portions of our service area: Geist Station, Harding Station, South Well Field and Ford Road plant.
-These ground water stations treat water pumped from underground water sources called aquifers.
+Citizens has four groundwater stations that serve smaller portions of our service area: Geist Station, Harding Station, South Wellfield and Ford Road.
+These groundwater stations treat water pumped from underground water sources called aquifers.